illinoistech-itm/jhajek/itmt-430/reports/sprint-01/template.md

 ## User/Admin/Anonymous Story Goes here

-This is text inter-sparsed with mockups/screenshots
+This is text interspersed with mockups/screenshots (tell us a story and follow the flow of the application)

-## Atomic Goals for Sprint-02
+## Project Manager Report

-List atomic goals here in ordered list, minimum 3 per category
+Display the tasks and deadlines the Project Manager created and then display and discuss the actual completed percentages of tasks and describe the reasons for this percentage if necessary